Aarception/Mo-information-security-portfolio/README.md

 That is the greatest consideration under the circumstance.
 The choice ultimately belongs to you.

 I don't plan on applying again or wait around for engagement so I can finally establish this for vindication.
 I understand the threat is not the certificate.
 The threat is Search primarily and Gemini secondarily, because those were the 1st and 2nd places I came across Career Certificates.
-I have understood the full scale of liabilities since March.
-I never disclosed it, because of the disproportionate scale of that knowledge.
-'II.
-Calibrated evidence disclosure.'
-Imagine that I have known the impact for Search and having protected the ability to mitigate that risk, I have been treated like an adversary.
-I took out your certificate because I trusted the brand and I wanted to work for you.
-I had no interest to extract money from you nor have you punished.
-At every moment I was treated to reactive strategization even when it should have become very obvious I had been vastly incorrectly modeled.
-Everything I touch becomes a discovery.
-I cannot touch something and not find a discovery.
-Liability consequentialism is a liability.
-I hope I contribute to the discovery here that institutional truth-making does not always have to be submitted to liability consequentialism.

 ---